faradayio/cage.faraday.io/index.md

 <section>
 ## What is Cage?

-Cage defines a standardized format for you to describe your application structure, then brings the whole application up on your laptop for local development.
+The Cage open-source project defines a standardized format for you to describe your application structure, then brings the whole application up on your laptop for local development.
 You can mix pre-built Docker images with local source trees, "checking out" individual services for code changes and testing.

 </section>